CyberFlameGO/svnpython/Doc/library/os.rst

           SEEK_END

    Parameters to the :func:`lseek` function.
 Their values are 0, 1, and 2,
    respectively.
 Availability: Windows, Unix.

-   .. versionadded:: 2.5

 .. function:: open(file, flags[, mode])

    Open the file *file* and set various flags according to *flags* and possibly its mode according to *mode*.
-The default *mode* is ``0777`` (octal), and the current umask value is first masked out.
+The default *mode* is ``0o777`` (octal), and the current umask value is first masked out.
 Return the file descriptor for the newly opened file.

    For a description of the flag and mode values, see the C run-time documentation;
    flag constants (like :const:`O_RDONLY` and :const:`O_WRONLY`) are defined in